shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 3. Input a Markdown File And Output Flash Cards
 ### Non-functional Requirements
 ### Summary
-- Ability to upload Markdown file and get flashcards back based off the input
+- Ability for users to upload Markdown file and get flashcards back based off the input
 ### Actors
-- The User
+- {User}
 ### Preconditions
-- User is logged in
+- {User} is logged in
-- User uploaded Markdown file
+- {User} uploaded Markdown file
 ### Triggers
 - System outputs and visualizes file as a Note
 ### Primary Sequence
-- File has been visualized
+- Markdown file has been visualized as a note
 ### Primary Postconditions
+- {User} outputs visualized note
 ### Alternate Sequences
 ### Alternate Trigger
+- {User} uploads shared link from third-party source
 ### Alternate Postconditions

 ---